Romani people: Deities and saints

-Blessed Ceferino Giménez Malla is recently considered a patron saint of the Roma in Catholicism.
-Saint Sarah, or Sara e Kali, has also been venerated as a patron saint in her shrine at Saintes-Maries-de-la-Mer, France.
-Since the turn of the 21st century, Sara e Kali is understood to have been Kali, an Indian deity brought from India by the refugee ancestors of the Roma; as the Roma became Christianized, she was absorbed in a syncretic way and venerated as a saint.
+Blessed Ceferino Giménez Malla is considered a patron saint of the Roma.
+Saint Sarah, or Sara e Kali, is venerated as a patron saint in her shrine at Saintes-Maries-de-la-Mer, France.
+Since the turn of the 21st century, Sara e Kali is understood to have been Kali, a Hindu deity brought from India by the Roma; as the Roma became Christianized, she was absorbed in a syncretic way and venerated.

-Saint Sarah is now increasingly being considered as "a Romani Goddess, the Protectress of the Roma" and an "indisputable link with Mother India".
+Saint Sarah is now increasingly considered as "a Romani Goddess, the Protectress of the Roma" and an "indisputable link with Mother India".

-The Balkans/Southeast Europe
+Balkans/Southeast Europe

-For the Romani communities that have resided in Southeast Europe for numerous centuries, the following apply with regard to religious beliefs:
+For the Romani communities in Southeast Europe, the following apply: